 Leg One: Player 'A' wins in 18 darts, Player 'B' scores 401 with 15 darts.
 Leg Two: Player' A 'loses, scores 469 with 21 darts, player 'B' wins in 22 darts Leg Three: Player 'A' wins in 17 darts, player 'B' scores 424 in 16 darts.

 Player 'A' scored a total of 1,471 with 56 darts their average per dart = 26.27.
-This is usually express in TV darts as a three dart throw, therefore, 78.81.
+This is usually expressed in TV darts as a three-dart throw, therefore, 78.81.

-Player 'B' scored a total of 1,326 with 53 darts their average per dart = 25.02 their three dart average would be 75.06.
+Player 'B' scored a total of 1,326 with 53 darts their average per dart = 25.02 their three-dart average would be 75.06.

-Also some TV events (BD0) will show the first 9 dart average as well as the overall average this is to show how good or bad the scoring power of a player may be.
+Also, some TV events (BD0) will show the first 9 dart average as well as the overall average this is to show how good or bad the scoring power of a player may be.
 Shots at double are sometimes shown as an average statistic and this is worked out in the same way.